 Jedi Archivist/Jedi Archivist Madame Jocasta Nu in Star Wars Episode II and Star Wars: The Clone Wars

-I would argue she is more accurately an archivist, so I’ve written about this more on my Wading Through The Cultural Stacks blog, but many consider her to be a librarian.
+I would argue she is more accurately an archivist, so I’ve written about this more on my Wading Through The Cultural Stacks blog, but some (wrongly) consider her to be a librarian.
 As I noted there, she, as the lone arranger of the Jedi Archives, asserts the immutable part of the archives, and that they encompass everything.
 Anyone who knows anything about archives know that this is a false belief.
 This is not made any better in the Star Wars: The Clone Wars animation and the series confuses the terms “library” and “archives.”

 Elderly librarian in Zevo-3